jjseymour/quiz-wiz-react/README.md

     npm start
     ```

+# Login as an instructor

+With the [API](https://github.com/jjseymour/quiz-tracker-api) up and running and in that repo directory:
+  - `rails c`
+  - `User.find_by(instructor: true)`
+  - Use that instructor's email and the password `12345` to login

+# Login as a student within the above instructor's cohort

+With the [API](https://github.com/jjseymour/quiz-tracker-api) up and running and in that repo directory:
+  - `rails c`
+  - `instructor = User.find_by(instructor: true)`
+  - `cohort = instructor.cohorts.first`
+  - `cohort.students.first`
+  - Use that student's email and the password `12345` to login

 # git workflow

 This repo uses the forked model, where each person works on their own version of the repo.